Our research stories

 The Faculty of Business and Law is committed to research that is high in academic standard, flexible in nature, and relevant - crossing a variety of disciplines, our projects aim to be meaningful to commercial and business interests, and to the broader community.

 Gain an insight into some of the quality research being undertaken in our research stories listed here.

-Natural disasters undo many years of capital accumulation instantaneously.
-Surprisingly, disaster risk mitigation activities are not part is the national development plans of most countries...
+Natural disasters undo years of capital accumulation instantaneously ... disaster risk mitigation is not part of the national development plans of most countries...

 PhD student Vivek Chandra describes himself as 'a lifetime academic, energy professional, entrepreneur and traveller'.
 Here's why...